Fermi-arc metals

 As a characteristic signature of the extended ultra-quantum state, the longitudinal magneto-conductance assumes a universal linear dependence on $B_{\rm ext}$, $G=(e^2/h) N_B$, where $N_B$ is the number of flux quanta through the system, which is also the degeneracy of the anomalous chiral Landau level.
 This linear dependence holds down to $B_{\rm ext} = 0$, because the chiral Landau level is the only level at the Fermi energy.
 In contrast, in a conventional WSM, the transport is dominated by the zeroth Landau level only above a non-universal threshold field, which depends on the diffusion constant and the density of states \cite{Altland2016, Burkov2017}.
 The maximal system length for this effect to occur is set by the scattering length for scattering across the Weyl-node separation \cite{Altland2016}, which in Fermi-arc metal can be expected to be extended, due to the spatial separation of wavefunctions (see disorder effects below).

-\emph{Quantum oscillations}---A Fermi-arc metal has a well-defined Fermi surface.
-Yet, as we argue below, its Fermi surface is invisible in standard quantum-oscillation experiments, such as the de Haas-van Alphen and Shubnikov-de Haas effects \cite{Zhang2005,He2014,Huang2015a,Hu2016,VanDelft2018}.
-It is a property of all conventional metals (including Weyl semimetals) for which the intersection of the Fermi surface and a plane in reciprocal space normal to the direction of the applied magnetic field $\bm{B}_{\rm ext}$ forms a closed loop that observables show periodic oscillations as a function of $1/B_{\rm ext}$.
-These periodic oscillations reflect the oscillation of the density of states as the Landau levels pass through the Fermi energy.
-The semiclassical quantization rule \cite{Roth1966, Gao2017, Breitkreiz2018}, based on the condition of constructive self-interference of the wavefunction on a closed orbit, relates the oscillation frequency with the inverse areas enclosed by extremal loops of intersections of the Fermi surface with reciprocal-space planes normal to the magnetic field.
-By varying the field direction and strength, this relation allows to map the shape of the Fermi surface \cite{Ashcroft}.
+\emph{Quantum oscillations}---A Fermi-arc metal has a well-defined Fermi surface, which is closed in the plane perpendicular to the node-variation direction, as discussed above.
+In all conventional metals (including Weyl semimetals) such Fermi surfaces are detectable via quantum-oscillation experiments, such as the de Haas-van Alphen and Shubnikov-de Haas effects \cite{Zhang2005,He2014,Huang2015a,Hu2016,VanDelft2018}.
+The oscillations stem from Landau levels passing through the Fermi energy and the semiclassical quantization rule \cite{Roth1966, Gao2017, Breitkreiz2018}, based on selfinterference assumption of a wavefunction on a closed orbit, relates the oscillation frequency with the Fermi-surface shape \cite{Ashcroft}.

 For the Fermi surface of a Fermi-arc metal one would expect oscillations for $\bm{B}_{\rm ext} = B_{\rm ext} \hat{z}$, as the momentum-space intersection of the Fermi surface and a plane at constant $k_z$ is a closed orbit (a circle with area $\pi K_{\perp}^2$ for the helical case).
 Yet, no Landau levels pass through the Fermi energy if $B_{\rm ext}$ is varied, because the Fermi-arc metal is in the ultra-quantum state, as discussed above.
 The failure of the semiclassical quantization rule for Fermi-arc metals can also be understood semiclassically from the anomalous motion of the wavefunction: Taking again the helical case as an example, the Lorentz force, $d\vk_{\perp} = -\chi \hat k_{\perp} \times \bm{B}_\mathrm{ext} \ dt$, moves a particle around the cylinder at a fixed $k_z$ in the time $\Delta t= 2\pi\, K_{\perp} /B_{\rm ext}$.
 (Here $\hat k_{\perp} = \vk_{\perp}/|\vk_{\perp}|$ is the unit vector in the direction of $\vk_{\perp}$.)
 During this time, the wavefunction localization center moves the distance $\Delta z= \chi 2\pi/Q$ along the applied field, see \eqref{zi}.
 (The same result follows from the anomalous velocity $v_z = \chi B_{\rm ext}/ K_{\perp} Q$ derived above based on the full quantum-mechanical model).
 This anomalous shift prohibits the self-interference and thus invalidates the application of the semiclassical quantization rule.